mbjusa/adl.github.io/_posts/2016-04-18-second post.md

 ![Alt text if img is missing!](http://img.lum.dolimg.com/v1/images/character_mickeymouse_home_mickey_notemplate_3a0db1b2.jpeg?region=0,0,600,600&width=320 "Title of your choice.")

-__Let's see if I can get a whole paragraph is bold text.
+__Let's see if I can get a whole paragraph in bold text.
 I wonder what will happen..... it should be interesting to
 find out after this all gets rendered.
 Markdown is pretty easy to use I think !!!!__